Montenegro road trip: A journey into history and nature

 In the busy cities and tourist areas, finding parking can be a challenge.
 Look for public parking or use parking garages if they are available.
 Avoid rush hour to avoid traffic jams or use less busy roads.

-safety and emergency preparedness
+Safety and emergency preparedness

 As with any trip, it's also important to take care of your safety and emergency preparedness.
 So find out about local laws and customs.
 Keep important contact numbers handy, including the police, fire brigade and your country's embassy.
 Watch your luggage and avoid remote or unsafe areas.
 Get travel insurance that covers medical emergencies and other events.